Nuclear dimension and virtually polycyclic groups: Wreath products and infinite nuclear dimension

 where $\mathbb{Z}/n \mathbb{Z}$ acts on $\mathbb{T}^n$ by permuting the factors in the Cartesian product.
 Let $Y$ be the invariant open subset of $\mathbb{T}^n$ consisting of points with trivial stabilizers.
 Since $\mathbb{T}^n$ is an $n$-dimensional topological manifold, so are $Y$ and $Y / (\mathbb{Z}/n \mathbb{Z})$.
 Since $C_0(Y) \rtimes (\mathbb{Z}/n \mathbb{Z})$ is a separable continuous trace C*-algebra, it follows from \Cref{lemma:dimnuc-basic}\eqref{lemma:dimnuc-basic::extension} and~\eqref{lemma:dimnuc-basic::continuous-trace} that

 As $n$ is arbitrary, we see that $\dimnuc(C^*(\mathbb{Z} \wr \mathbb{Z})) = \infty$.

 Using the same method, one can also show $\dimnuc(C^*(\mathbb{Z}^m \wr \mathbb{Z}^n)) = \infty$.

 However, it is difficult to generalize this method of establishing infinite nuclear dimension to deal with wreath products $K \wr H$ where $K$ is nonabelian or $H$ is non-residually finite.
-While it is clear that residual finiteness plays an apparently indispensable role in the above argument, the challenge presented by nonabelian $K$ deserves more discussion.
+While it is clear that the above argument breaks down for non-residually finite $H$, the challenge presented by nonabelian $K$ deserves more discussion.
 Let us consider $D_{\infty} \wr \mathbb{Z}$, where $D_\infty$ is the infinite dihedral group.
 Due to the commutator relations in the presentation of wreath products, the surjective group homomorphism as defined above does not map onto $D_\infty \wr (\mathbb{Z}/n \mathbb{Z})$ but only onto the finite group $D_2 \wr (\mathbb{Z}/n \mathbb{Z})$, as $D_2$, the Klein group, is the abelianization of $D_\infty$.
 These finite quotients are useless in establishing lower bounds for $\dimnuc(C^*(D_\infty \wr \mathbb{Z}))$.

 Now instead of aiming to construct a surjective group homomorphism, we work at the level of $*$-homomorphisms, by applying the $*$-isomorphisms $C^*(D_{\infty} \wr \mathbb{Z}) \cong C^*(D_\infty)^{\otimes \mathbb{Z}} \rtimes \mathbb{Z}$ and $C^*(D_\infty) \cong C^*(\mathbb{Z} \rtimes_{\mathrm{flip}} \mathbb{Z}/2\mathbb{Z}) \cong C^*(\mathbb{Z}) \rtimes_{\mathrm{flip}} \mathbb{Z}/2\mathbb{Z} \cong C(\mathbb{T}) \rtimes_{\mathrm{flip}} \mathbb{Z}/2\mathbb{Z} \cong \{ f \in C([0, \pi], M_2) \colon f(0) \text{ and } f(\pi) \text{ are diagonal} \}$.
 Nevertheless, if we want to generalize the above proof for $\mathbb{Z} \wr \mathbb{Z}$ that relies on the residual finiteness of the latter $\mathbb{Z}$, we will run into a subtler problem.